Preetiai/ML-for-Healthcare/README.md

 Steps used for Deployment:
 a.
 Created the ML model and saved it using joblib.

 b.
 Created app.py and the webpage page it will render to.

 c.
-Created an EC2 instance over RHEL8.
+Created an EC2 instance in AWS.

 d.
 Similarly Deployed all models and connected them to the home page inside apache web server.